American Otological Societyresearch Foundation

 How does American Otological Societyresearch Foundation spend its money?

 American Otological Societyresearch Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to American Otological Societyresearch Foundation tax-deductible?